kvarak/dnd/docs/_Classes/sorcerer.md

 | 5 | You like your food charred. |
 | 6 | You are brave to the point of recklessness. |

 ### Ignite
-From 1st level, you gain the ability to start fires with a touch.
-As an action, you can magically ignite a flammable object you touch with your hand—an object such as a torch, a piece of tinder, or the hem of drapes.
+Gain the ability to start fires with a touch.
+As an ***action***, you can magically ignite a flammable object you touch with your hand—an object such as a torch, a piece of tinder, or the hem of drapes.

 ### Mantle of Flame
-Starting at 1st level, you can unleash the phoenix fire that blazes within you.
+You can unleash the phoenix fire that blazes within you.
 As a ***bonus action***, you magically wreathe yourself in swirling fire, with eyes glowing like hot coals.
 For 1 minute, you gain the following benefits:
-- You shed bright light in a 30-foot radius and dim light for an additional 30 feet.
+- You shed bright light in a 30 ft radius and dim light for an additional 30 ft.
-- Any creature takes fire damage equal to your Charisma modifier if it hits you with a melee attack from within 5 feet or if it touches you.
+- Any creature takes fire damage equal to your Charisma modifier if it hits you with a melee attack from within 5 ft or if it touches you.
 - Whenever you roll fire damage on your turn, the roll gains a bonus to equal to your Charisma modifier.

 Once you use this feature a number of times equal to your Charisma modifier, you can’t use it again until you finish a long rest.

 ### Phoenix Spark
-Starting at 6th level, the fiery energy within you grows restless and vengeful.
+The fiery energy within you grows restless and vengeful.
 In the face of defeat, it surges outward to preserve you in a fiery roar.
 If you are reduced to 0 hit points, you can use your ***reaction*** to draw on the spark of the phoenix.
 You are instead reduced to 1 hit point, and each creature within 10 feet of you takes fire damage equal to half your sorcerer level + your Charisma modifier.

 If you use this feature while under the effects of your Mantle of Flame, this feature instead deals fire damage equal to your sorcerer level + double your Charisma modifier, and your Mantle of Flame immediately ends.

 Once you use this feature, you can’t use it again until you finish a long rest.

 ### Nourishing Fire
-Starting at 14th level, your fire spells soothe and restore you.
+Your fire spells soothe and restore you.
 When you expend a spell slot to cast a spell that deals fire damage, you regain hit points equal to the slot’s level + your Charisma modifier.

 ### Form of the Phoenix
-At 18th level, you finally master the spark of fire that dances within you.
+You finally master the spark of fire that dances within you.
 While under the effect of your Mantle of Flame feature, you gain additional benefits:
-- You have a flying speed of 40 feet and can hover.
+- You have a flying speed of 40 ft and can hover.
 - You have resistance to all damage.
 - If you use your Phoenix Spark, that feature deals an extra 20 fire damage to each creature